xiyt/sublime-text/Data/Packages/TypeScript/README.md

 [`Default (Linux).sublime-keymap`](https://github.com/Microsoft/TypeScript-Sublime-Plugin/blob/master/Default%20(Linux).sublime-keymap)
 for OS-specific shortcuts.

+#### Other settings

+These settings can be overridden in `Packages/User/TypeScript.sublime-settings`, which you can open by going to `Preferences` -> `Package Settings` -> `TypeScript` -> `TypeScript Settings - User`.

+- `error_color`: the color of the lines drawn underneath/around type errors; either an empty string for the default color, or one of `"region.redish"`, `"region.orangish"`, `"region.yellowish"`, `"region.greenish"`, `"region.bluish"`, `"region.purplish"`, `"region.pinkish"`
+- `error_icon`: specifies a gutter icon, defaults to nothing can be set to `"dot"`, `"circle"`, `"bookmark"` or any other value accepted by Sublime Text
+- `error_outlined`: will draw type errors with a solid outline instead of the default which is a squiggly line underneath
+- `quick_info_popup_max_width`: the max width of the quick info popup, default 1024

 Project System
 ------
 The plugin supports two kinds of projects:

 #### Inferred project

-For loose TS files opened in Sublime, the plugin will create an inferred project and include every files that the current file refers to.
+For loose TS files opened in Sublime, the plugin will create an inferred project and include every file that the current file refers to.

 #### Configured project